 Mentor offers a very generous lifetime warranty on their implants.
 You can get detailed information on the warranty for your type of implants on their website, click here.

 Basically what they offer for saline implants is:

 - Lifetime product replacement

-- For charges not covered by your insurance, financial assistance in the amount of $1200 toward cost of operating room, anesthesia and surgical charges, for 10 years from the date of implantation.
+- Financial assistance in the amount of $1200 toward cost of operating room, anesthesia and surgical charges, for 10 years from the date of implantation.

 - For a reasonable fee of $100, within 45 days of implantation, the amount of assistance would be increased from $1200 to $2400.

 For Memory Gel Round Implants on or after May 1, 2009, they offer a Premier Advantage Warranty that includes:

 - Financial assistance of up to $3500 toward costs of operating room, anesthesia and surgical charges.